Legoland Dubai

 DARK RIDES

-The park’s second dark ride is a whole lot more unique.
+An Egyptian theme is frequently used by amusement parks, but I’ve never experienced it as convincing as here.
+Due to Dubai’s high temperatures, it actually feels as if you’ve arrived in the middle of an Egyptian desert.
+The accompanying attraction is less impressive, though.
+Lost Kingdom Adventure has a boring layout and the scenes are just too simple.
+Then I definitely prefer the park’s other dark ride.
 I’m talking about Submarine Adventure, a ride that’s themed to Atlantis.
-I take a seat in a Lego submarine and I then admire a colourful underwater world.
+We take our seats in a Lego submarine and we then admire a colourful underwater world.
 For the record: that underwater world isn’t fake.
 Lego figures were added here and there, but the sharks and rays are definitely real.
 It’s unusual to see such a Sea Life-like experience while being inside a submarine.
 That’s why I consider Submarine Adventure as a very cool ride, even though it’s very short.

 MINILAND